newpapers/newpapers.github.io/index.md

 [**Aditya Kusupati**](https://homes.cs.washington.edu/~kusupati/) is PhD student at University of Washington jointly advised by Ali Farhadi and Sham Kakade.
 His research interests lie in the intersection of machine learning, computer vision and robotics.

+[**Anna Rogers**](https://annargrs.github.io/) is a post-doctoral associate at the University of Copenhagen, working with research groups in the Center for Social Data Science and Machine Learning.
+Her main research area is Natural Language Processing, she also works on interpretability and evaluation of deep learning models, as well as computational social science.

 [**Breandan Considine**](https://breandan.net/) is a PhD student at McGill University, advised by Jin Guo.
 His research studies the relationship between software and machine learning, to reason about the behavior of real-world programs and use those insights to build more intelligent programming tools for developers.

 # Steering Committee